vmstio/docs/content/rules/process.md

 If we have members who are continually getting reported by other servers, those administrators and moderators may eventually take action to defederate our server.

 If what our members are doing are not in violation of our rules, but are deemed inappropriate for the community of another server, then that’s their prerogative to take action to limit that user from interacting with their users, just as we can do the same.

-If you see reports that may rise to this level, please raise the issue in Discord so we can discuss.

 ## Available Actions